Banks need to support growth, remain watchful of slippages: RBI report | Business

 - India

-Banks had extended moratorium on repayment of loans and restructured advances to businesses to help them combat the impact of the COVID pandemic and subsequent lockdowns to check the spread of the virus.
+Banks had extended moratorium on repayment of loans and restructured advances to businesses to help them combat the impact of the COVID-19 pandemic and subsequent lockdowns.

+In its annual report released on Friday, the RBI said the banking sector has witnessed improved financial parameters despite the pandemic.

-With the unwinding of support measures, some of the restructured accounts might face solvency concerns, and the impact on banks' balance sheets becoming clearer in the upcoming quarters, the report noted.
+With the unwinding of support measures, some of the restructured accounts might face solvency concerns, and the impact on banks' balance sheets will become clearer in the upcoming quarters, the report said.

 Prudence warrants proactive recognition of any non-viable accounts to activate timely resolution, it added.